Sabaghip/Audio-editing-with-python/README.txt

+change the PATH in .py to the current path.

 put 2 .wav files in /Voices and run python file. then you will see new files in /Voices. a --> negate the phase of fourier transform.